mitchell-wu/stats_machine_learning_project/README.md

 ---
 <a name="introduction"></a>
 ## Introduction
-This project explores machine learning techniques to predict flight prices between Beijing and Shanghai, focusing on various influencing factors such as departure time, carrier, and booking lead time.
+This project explores machine learning techniques to predict flight prices between Beijing and Shanghai, focusing on various influencing factors such as departure time, and carrier.

 <a name="motivation"></a>
 ## Motivation